 Latest Royal London One-Day Cup betting tips & predictions are placed here.
-Warwickshire kick-start the 2017 edition of the Royal London One-Day Cup as defending champions but who will win this year’s England’s domestic one-day competition?
+Nottinghamshire registered a facile win in the final of the 2017 Royal London One-Day Cup over Somerset and the big question is whether they will be able to retain the title in 2018.
 Get the latest Royal London One-Day Cup cricket betting tips, odds & predictions for the 2017 edition of the tournament here.

 The Royal London One Day Cup tournament is a forthcoming limited-overs cricket competition that is a part of the domestic season in England for every year.